jadolyo/facebook-profile-picture-scraper/README.md

 FBpp
 ========

-Facebook Profiles Picture - it's a very simple tool till now all it does for now is to fetch pictures from Facebook profiles and store it inside a folder then generate a hash for the image, Hexadecimal values or a binary values.
+Facebook Profiles Picture - it's a very simple tool till now all it does for now is to fetch pictures from Facebook profiles and store it inside a folder then generate a hash for the image, Hexadecimal values or a binary values, Then stores the hashed values inside MySQL database.

 What's new?
 ============